The Treaty of Lisbon

 6. The Court of Justice of the European Union

-The jurisdiction of the Court is extended to all activities of the Union with the exception of the common foreign and security policy (CFSP).
+The jurisdiction of the Court is extended to all activities of the Union with the exception of the CFSP.
 Access to the Court is facilitated for individuals.

 D. More efficient and democratic policymaking with new policies and new competencies

 In areas where the Union has no exclusive powers, at least nine Member States can establish enhanced cooperation among themselves.
-Authorisation for its use must be granted by the Council after obtaining the consent of the European Parliament.
+The Council must authorise its usage after obtaining Parliament’s consent.
 On CFSP matters, unanimity applies.

 Role of the European Parliament